LaneBrents/project-2/README.md

 # JobTrack: Job-Application Tracker app
-I am going to create a job-application tracker to make it easier to list all of the information on jobs that you have applied to or are interested in.
+JobTrack is a job tracker that holds all of your application information when researching and applying to new jobs.

+I created this webpage in order to help people organize and keep all of their applications and information in one simple place.

 ## Deployment Link
 [Link to JobTrack](https://jobtrack123.herokuapp.com/)